microsoft/presidio/docs/analyzer/analyzer_engine_provider.md

   - `supported_languages`: A list of supported languages that the analyzer will support.
   - `default_score_threshold`: A score that determines the minimal threshold for detection.
   - `nlp_configuration`: Configuration given to the NLP engine which will detect the PIIs and extract features for the downstream logic.
-  - `recognizer_registry`: All the regognizers that will be used by the analyzer.
+  - `recognizer_registry`: All the recognizers that will be used by the analyzer.

 ## Using multiple files

-Create an `AnalyzerEngineProvider` using three different configurations files for each of the following components:
+Create an `AnalyzerEngineProvider` using three different configuration files for each of the following components:

   - Analyzer
   - NLP Engine
-  - Container Registry
+  - Recognizer Registry

 Note: Each of these parameters is optional and in case it's not set, the default configuration will be used.